lubianat/ann_sprint/manuscript.md

 ![ Pie chart extracted from the survey related to the question _Which kind of incentive would make you annotate your article?_ n=29 answers
 ](images/poll3.png){#fig:poll3}

+# Preparing a logo and a name

+During the 2020 eLife Sprint, several names for the project were brainstormed and “ANN” (short for annotate) was chosen after a pool made public to all participants of the event.

+Some logo options were prepared by two contributors and chosen after a team decision.
+All logos tried to bring a text highlight to convey the idea of hyperlink/annotation (Figure fig:@logodraft).
+The chosen logo (Figure fig:@logo) was then adapted in terms of size and colors, adopting a faded red, blue, and green color scheme - colors often used in the logos of both Wikidata and eLife.
+The other logo options were not completely discarded, and may contribute to the project visual identity in the future.

+![The initial drafts for the logo ](images/logodraft.png){#fig:logodraft}

+![The final version of the logo ](images/logodraft.png){#fig:logo}

 # Final Remarks